-Why not throw in some pirate gold coins, too, to make the whole game a little more lifelike!
+Also, why not throw in some pirate gold coins to make the whole game a little more lifelike?

 Honestly, this is hours of fun.

 Give your Toddler hours and hours of tremendous fun with the Melissa and Doug Lock and Latch Board!

 Here we have a wooden skills activity board with 4 lots of doors for them to open and explore until their heart is content.

-It is a pretty sturdy design, which is awesome because we all know that toddler has absolutely no self-control when they get excited, right?
+It is a pretty sturdy design, which is awesome because we all know that toddler has no self-control when they get excited, right?

 I have spent many hours locked in a cell!
-Obviously, I am talking about at home…and the cell is usually a different room or even an imaginary cell in the same room as my son.
+The cell is usually a different room or even an imaginary cell in the same room as my son.

 One of the games he loves to play the most is the Police, and I am a bad guy.
-First, he gives me a few seconds warning, then I have to run away, and he catches me.
-Then, the handcuffs are placed on my wrists, and I am marched over to wherever he decides the cell is.
+First, he gives me a few seconds’ warning, then I have to run away, and he catches me.
+Then, the handcuffs are placed on my wrists, and I am marched over wherever he decides the cell is.

 He takes the cuffs off my wrists and slams the imaginary cell door.

 Repeat that sequence.
 Time…and time again.

 It is awesome fun for him, and I get a bit of exercise, so everyone is a winner!

 Toddlers have a habit of putting things down and not remembering where they left them.
 If you lose the key, you take away a lot of the fun, and you will quickly find the handcuffs put to the back of the toy room, never to be seen again.

 Why a Toddler WILL LOVE Toys With Locks and Keys

-My son absolutely loves playing with his toys.
+My son loves playing with his toys.
 What kid doesn’t?

 Toys come and go, especially when they are a toddler and are progressing very quickly.

 During my son’s years as a toddler, the toys that he would go back to, time and time again, were the toys with a lock.
-In fact, he still plays with them now!
+He still plays with them now!